data-derp/data-derp.github.io/docs/data-security/overview.md

 </figure>
 </div>

-Follow [these instructions](https://github.com/data-derp/exercise-data-security) to set up the Data Security exercise and follow along with the above video
+Follow [these instructions](https://github.com/data-derp/exercise-data-security) to set up the Data Security exercise and follow along with the above video.

+**Note** This exercise uses a domain (CO2) from an older iteration of this training.